-From NBA talents Steph Curry’s unheralded shooting routine and Lebron James’ infamous chalk toss, to NHL superstar Sidney Crosby’s custom of eating a PB&J sandwich as well as inability to speak to his mother on game days, rituals and sports seem to go hand-in-hand.
-In a world where there are so many elements that cannot be controlled, rituals, lucky charms and superstitions give an athlete something that they can.
+From NBA talents Steph Curry’s unheralded shooting routine and Lebron James’ infamous chalk toss to NHL superstar Sidney Crosby’s customary PB&J sandwich on game days, rituals and sports seem to go hand-in-hand.
+In a world where there are so many elements that cannot be controlled, rituals, lucky charms, and superstitions give an athlete something that they can control.
 As a result, sports psychologists state that game day rituals may enhance an athlete’s ability to perform.
 Whether they are soothing or downright wacky, athletes use the customs that they have developed to improve focus and decrease anxiety as part of their preparation.
-LRT Sports spoke with ten college athletes who shared their game day rituals with us.
+Yale athletes gave us 9 of their most valued game-day rituals.

 Mental visualization helps many athletes prepare and focus on what is necessary to be successful in their athletic competition because they can control the situations envisioned and feel confident in their preparation.

 For optimal performance and injury prevention, warming up before an athletic competition is essential.
-As elite competitors, it is only natural that some student-athletes find their physical preparation to be one of the most important game day rituals they possess.
+As elite competitors, it is only natural that some student-athletes find unique forms of physical preparation an important part of their game-day rituals.

 With most sports, music has become an essential component in pre-athletic competition preparation.
 Research shows that music enhances athletic performance and can be a very compelling intervention for improving how athletes relate to both their actual performance as well as the end result.